kabachuha/video2scenario/README.md

 The lowest level clips are [captioned with BLIP2](https://github.com/ExponentialML/Video-BLIP2-Preprocessor).

-[Oobabooga's text generation webui](https://github.com/oobabooga/text-generation-webui) is used as the API endpoint.

 The descriptions are gathered in a list and then the LLM is asked to describe the overall scene.
-Then the process continutes until
+Then the process continutes until the top level.

+Any OpenAI-like text completion model can be used for this.
+In my tests [Oobabooga's text generation webui](https://github.com/oobabooga/text-generation-webui) is used as the API endpoint.

 User can also provide the master prompt to help the model and edit the resulting descriptions with a Gradio demo interface.